CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	$ docker stop static-site static-site2
 	$ docker rm static-site static-site2

-Let's use a shortcut to remove the both the containers:
+Let's use a shortcut to both stop and remove the container:

 .. code-block:: bash